Cluster settings

 {% hint style="warning" %}

-Labels defined in the CRD take precedence over labels added via the UI.
-If both define the same key, the value from the CRD will be used.
+Labels defined in the CR take precedence over labels added via the UI.
+If both define the same key, the value from the CR will be used.

 **Example**: